ethemguner/coursesystem/README.md

 To see users' panel, /auth/user-panel/ is the url adress.

 # Note
 This isn't an online course system.
+You can assume that you've a course firm that giving courses face-to-face.
+This web site created on this base.